-He took me roughly in his arms, pressed his lips against mine.
+He took me roughly in his arms. pressed his lips against mine.
 I could feel him trying to draw my soul out of my body with that kiss.
-It was a farewell to me, and at the same and heart-broken.
+It was a farewell to me, and at the same time it was a cry for help, anguished and heart-broken.

 And I realized two things.
 One was that Jimmy was suffering, as only a man can suffer who has lost the girl he loves.
 The other was that he meant nothing to me.
-Noth-
+Nothing at all.

 My brain was whirling so that I couldn't see the faces of the people around me, couldn't tell whether or not they had observed the passion in Jimmy's embrace and been horrified by it.
 I didn't know whether to be happy or not.
-I was happyoverjoyed that at last the scales had been dashed from my eyes and I was When I said I would, I made a free from a love that could only solemn vow to myself.
-I would be have made me miserable.
+I was happyoverjoyed that at last the scales had been dashed from my eyes and I was free from a love that could only have made me miserable.
 But I was weak with pity, at the same time, for Jimmy.

 And later, when Jane caught my bouquet and ran away crying, I saw the whole tragedy plainly.
-Jane, at least, had read the meaning of Jimmy's kiss, and it had broken her
+Jane, at least, had read the meaning of Jimmy's kiss, and it had broken her heart.